-STATEMENT FROM CHIEF OF POLICE COUNCILLOR BUCKLEY'S ADJOURNMENT DEBATE SPEECH take the opportunity to correct.
+STATEMENT FROM CHIEF OF POLICE COUNCILLOR BUCKLEY'S ADJOURNMENT DEBATE SPEECH a speech about policing on St Helena during the Adjournment confidence to disclose unlawful activities and ultimately entake the opportunity to correct.

-Councillor Buckley also used the Adjournment Debate speech The police will enforce the laws that are made or adopted by to express a number of personal viewpoints and judgements.
-Councillors.
-If Councillors are concerned about the law not being One viewpoint in particular stands out.
+One viewpoint in particular stands out.
 Councillor Buckley correct then they should change the law. states: 'In America, the policeman is a working class hero.
 In England, the policeman is a working class traitor.
-Who are I would ask you to take time to think about the people who your family and friends who work hard to ensure St Helena is a liberately or inadvertently misleading you. safe place in which to live, work and invest.
-They are doing exactly what the Government of St Helena wants them to do - I am proud of the St Helena Police Directorate and proud of my ful given that in the last few weeks a police officer suffered tual corrections are also attached to this statement. knife wounds - the police officer was responding to a situation of distress and did not think twice for his own life.
+Who are I would ask you to take time to think about the people who the working class traitors on this little Island of St Helena?' make up the St Helena Police Directorate, their hard work, their Councillor Buckley seems to be suggesting that St Helena commitment to you and your community.
+You should be confi-Police Officers are traitors.
+The police officers he refers to are dent that your Elected Members are representing you, not deyour family and friends who work hard to ensure St Helena is a liberately or inadvertently misleading you. safe place in which to live, work and invest.
+They are doing exactly what the Government of St Helena wants them to do - I am proud of the St Helena Police Directorate and proud of my they are making the Island safe and yet Councillor Buckley staff.
+Please remember that our intent is always to make you seems to regard them as traitors.
+I strongly reject this asser- and your families safe. tion.

+ful given that in the last few weeks a police officer suffered tual corrections are also attached to this statement. knife wounds - the police officer was responding to a situation of distress and did not think twice for his own life.